arielherself/mvv/README.md

 ## Caveats

 * It's actually `cp`+`rm`, so the maximum disk usage could be up to twice the total size.
-* Mode bits are not kept.
+* Mode bits are not preserved.
 * Symlinks are not currently supported.